Visit to the Catalina seaplane wreck

 The wreck of the Catalina seaplane

 In 1995, photos taken by American photographer Donald Curtis showed the wreck of the Catalina seaplane still in one piece.
 The interior had already long since deteriorated.
-Thirty-five years after the incident, the seaplane was already showing the effects of the corrosive environment.
+35 years after the incident, the seaplane was already showing the effects of the corrosive environment.
+The plane is in 2 parts.
+The tail is resting a few meters away, while the front is still close to the sea.

 View from the cockpit of the Catalina seaplane